IK Oddevold

-IK Oddevold is a Swedish football club located in Uddevalla, the name "Oddevold" being an older form of Uddevalla.
-The club, formed on 3 July 1932, currently plays in Sweden's third-flight league, Division 1.
+IK Oddevold is a Swedish football club located in Uddevalla.
+The club, formed on 3 July 1932, currently plays in Sweden's second-flight league, Superettan.
 They play most of their home games at Rimnersvallen and they also have a newly built training facility called Thordéngården where they play most of their friendly games.

+The name "Oddevold" is an older form of Uddevalla.
+Formerly, Uddevalla belonged to Norway, and its name today comes from the original Norwegian Oddevald, which later turned into Oddevold, when the city was under Danish rule.